An Englishman in New York

 "An Englishman in New York" is a song by Godley & Creme, from their 1979 album Freeze Frame.
 It is memorable for an innovative self-produced music video which involved Godley singing in front of Creme, as Creme conducted mannequins dressed up as members of a 1930s big band orchestra.
 This feature is a homage to scenes from the 1971 film The Abominable Dr. Phibes, directed by Robert Fuest.

+Personnel

+Credits sourced from the original album liner notes.